 He took over the Teofilo Forero unit, a special block originally formed in 1993 to protect the commanders of the FARC’s top political and military leaders.

-Given relative freedom to command as he chose, the FARC commander began unleashing terror throughout this region using mass kidnappings, assassinations, and bombings of public buildings.
+Given relative freedom to command as he chose, the FARC commander began unleashing terror in southern Colombia using mass kidnappings, assassinations, and bombings of public buildings.